rangle/augury/README.md

 If you want to contribute or need help getting started, [join us on Slack](https://batarangle-slack.herokuapp.com).

+## Getting Extension

+* To download the latest build go to [Batarangle.io](http://batarangle.io) and click install
+* After download is complete go to Chrome Extensions `chrome://extensions` in the Chrome
+* Drag and Drop the bownloaded package to install the extension

 ## Development Environment

 To develop this extension, the following environment is used: